flame-engine/flame/doc/flame/other/performance.md

 involved operation.
 Depending on the frequency and amount of objects that are being created, the application can experience some slow down.

-In games, this is something to be very careful of because games generally have a gameloop that updates as fast as possible, where each update is called a frame.
+In games, this is something to be very careful of because games generally have a game loop that updates as fast as possible, where each update is called a frame.
 Depending on the hardware, a game can be updating 30, 60, 120 or even higher frames per second.
 This means if a new object is created in a frame, the game will end up creating as many number of objects as the frame count per second.